Week 16 NFL betting guide: Picks, advice for every game

 Note: All odds courtesy of the Westgate Las Vegas SuperBook as of Friday morning.

-PickCenter public consensus pick: 55 percent picked Washington
+PickCenter public consensus pick: 67 percent picked Dallas

-Sharp: The Redskins are still mathematically alive for the playoffs, but their weekly injury report reads like a CVS receipt and Josh Johnson is the starting QB.
-This team has won just two games over the second half of the season -- against the Buccaneers (despite allowing over 500 yards) and last week against the Jaguars (who gave it away late while playing multiple second-stringers).
+Sharp: One reason I ended up on the Colts last week was that they play a lot of zone, and Dak Prescott and Amari Cooper have excelled against man-to-man coverage.
+The Buccaneers played a high rate of zone coverage under former defensive coordinator Mike Smith, but new defensive coordinator Mark Duffner has played much more man coverage.
+As such, I expect the Cowboys' passing offense to have substantially more success here than it had last week in Indianapolis.

+Dallas hasn't faced a pass defense as bad as Tampa Bay's since Week 11 and is in a big bounce-back spot at home.
+While the Buccaneers should get a boost from the return of DeSean Jackson, this passing offense has been very bad without tight end O.J.
+Howard, and Mike Evans is going up against a cornerback tandem that should limit his upside.